 BMW Timing Chain Diagnosis & Repair

 If you own a BMW model from any of the BMW 1, 3 or 5 series manufactured between 2007 and 2011 then your car is liable to have a timing chain problem.
-The luxury German machines are prone to a specific engine problem, a timing chain wear owing largely to the use of the newer N47 motor engine.
+The luxury German machines are prone to a specific engine problem, a timing-chain-wear caused largely to the use of the newer N47 motor engine.

 How can you tell your timing chain is faulty?

-The most common sign of a faulty or slacking timing chain is a rattling or clanking noise with sometimes heavy vibrations coming from where the timing belt is placed, the rear of the engine.
+The most common sign of a faulty or slacking timing chain is a rattling or clanking noise with sometimes heavy vibrations coming from the location of the timing belt is, the rear of the engine.
 The positioning of the timing chain remains a fundamental flaw in the engineering design, a major contributing factor to the wear of the chain.
 In some cases, BMW owners may notice an illuminated ‘check engine light‘, a sign that the engine is not running properly.
 This is often followed by the car coming to a grinding standstill, necessitating a tow to an automotive repair shop.

 What causes the timing chain to snap?